 Penetrating brain injuries describe instances in which a foreign object enters the brain forcibly, such as a bullet or knife.
 These head injuries are most often seen in criminal assaults and armed combat.
 If a victim of such an injury happens to survive, he or she often faces severely impaired brain function.

 After suffering a traumatic brain injury, the victim or his or her family may believe that the incident was the result of negligence or intentional harm.
 If this is the case, it is imperative to seek counsel from a reliable personal injury attorney in Philadelphia.
 Whether the TBI happened at work, on the sports field, or during a personal assault, an attorney will help the legal process move much more quickly and painlessly for everyone involved.

 Victims of TBIs can reasonably expect to collect compensation for medical expenses, the costs of rehabilitative treatments, pain and suffering, lost income, lost future earning capacity, and diminished quality of life due to a TBI.
 Again, an attorney will be invaluable for securing the compensation victims need to regain control of their lives and recover.

-At Anapol Weiss, our attorneys believe in providing every one of our clients with the full range of our expertise and resources.
+At Anapol Weiss, our Philadelphia personal injury attorneys believe in providing every one of our clients with the full range of our expertise and resources.
 We are committed to helping every client explore every possible avenue of compensation in every unique case.
 A traumatic brain injury is one of the most serious wounds a person can suffer, and such injuries often entail extensive, long-term recovery and a diminished quality of life.
 Let our attorneys hold the guilty parties responsible for the damage they have caused and help you obtain the compensation you are rightfully owed.
 Reach out to our team to schedule a consultation about your TBI lawsuit today.